 Jan 16, 2022

 Noise plays an elemental role in many genres of procedural generation.
 One algorithm in particular, Perlin noise, has dominated the conversational spotlight, but it suffers a critical flaw: visible axis alignment.
-Newer approaches exist which address this problem, but such biased noise still sees widespread use where may not be the right choice.
-In this article, I will dive deep into this issue, cover two of our most practical options now, and suggest ways we can work towards improving the state of information on this topic.
+Newer approaches exist which address this problem, but such biased noise still sees widespread use where it may not be the right choice.
+In this article, I will dive deep into this issue and cover two of our most practical options now.

-First, it is important I clarify some terminology, because there are occasional discrepancies between sources.
+First, it is important that I clarify some terminology, because there are occasional discrepancies between sources.

 Most sources use these terms accordingly, regardless of what their actual content is.
-However a handful use Perlin noise to refer in reality to fBm, or the combination of some algorithm with fBm.
-I’ll get back to this later on in the article; for now all you need to know is what I mean by them.
+However, a handful use Perlin noise to refer in reality to fBm, or the combination of some algorithm with fBm.

 Two additional terms I will use throughout the article are defined as follows: